 • 1 tablespoon low-sodium soy sauce

-• For topping: chopped fresh cilantro chopped peanuts, toasted sesame seeds, additional green onions, additional red pepper flakes
+• For topping: chopped fresh cilantro chopped peanuts

 Instructions

-• In a small saucepan over medium heat, whisk together the sauce ingredients: peanut butter, sesame oil, lime juice, garlic, ginger, soy sauce, honey, 5 tablespoons water, and red pepper flakes.
-Heat and stir until the sauce is smooth and thickens a little.
-If the sauce is a thicker than you’d like, add a bit more water.
-Add the chicken, and toss to coat it with the sauce and warm it through.
-Turn off the heat and cover the saucepan to keep the chicken warm.
+• In a medium bowl, whisk together the sauce ingredients: peanut butter, sesame oil, lime juice, garlic, ginger, soy sauce, honey, water, and red pepper flakes until the sauce is smooth

 Notes